 Come work with us

-Snorkel AI works every day to try to make it easier for enterprises to build better AI solutions, faster.
+At Snorkel AI, we work diligently to make it easier for enterprises to build better AI solutions, faster.
 We integrate cutting-edge research with industry-leading design and engineering to create new, powerful, and user-friendly tools on our Snorkel Flow platform.
-If that sounds like work you'd like to do, check out our careers page.
+If that sounds like work you'd like to do, check out our careers page!
+We’re actively hiring for engineering roles across the entire stack.